bbauska/W3Cx-5of5/README.md

 Any CSS  selector can be passed as a parameter for these methods.

--   While **querySelector(selector)** will return the first element in the DOM that matches the selector (and you will be able to work with it directly),
+-   While <b>querySelector(selector)</b> will return the first element in the DOM that matches the selector (and you will be able to work with it directly),

--   **querySelectorAll(selector) returns a collection of HTML elements corresponding to all elements matching the selector**.
+-   <b>querySelectorAll(selector) returns a collection of HTML elements corresponding to all elements matching the selector</b>.
 To process the results, it will be necessary to loop over each of the elements in the collection.